Manifesto-Digital/contentful-gatsby-netlify/documentation/03-code-overview.md

 ## Project Layout

-Below is a high level visual representation of the layout of the folders in this project.
+Below is a high-level visual representation of the layout of the folders in this project.

 ```
 project